microsoft/vscode-recipes/Terraform/README.md

-# Running Terraform in VS Code
+# Running Terraform tasks in VS Code

 [Terraform](https://www.terraform.io/) is an open-source tool that provides the ability to build, change, and version infrastructure as code using declarative configuration files with HashiCorp Configuration Language (HCL).
 This recipe shows how to successfully run Terraform with minimal setup with VS Code.